cloud-not-joy/Pippi-Longstocking/Chapter-Ten-Pippi-Comes-to-the-Rescue.md

 A FiRE is buRning, it's buRning bo hot, it's buRning in ciRcLES sd bRight.
 It's buRning FoR YOU, it's buRning FoR ME, it's buRning FoR thoSE who dANCE in thE night!,

+And as she sang, her dancing got wilder and wilder* and many of the people in the square shut their eyes in fright because they thought she was going to fall and be killed.
+Huge flames were shooting out of the attic window, and in the glow of the fire the crowd could see Pippi quite clearly.
+She raised her arms toward the evening sky, and as a shower of sparks fell over her, she shouted loudly, "What a fun fire this is!
+How fun, how fun!"

+Then she leaped for the rope.

+"Here I come!" she shouted, and then she lowered herself to the ground with the speed of greased lightning.

+"Three cheers for Pippi Longstocking!
+Long may she live!" shouted the fire chief.

+"Hurrah!
+Hurrah!
+Hurrah!" cried all the people.
+But one person gave four cheers instead of three.
+And that was Pippi.